Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Implementation details

 \section{Implementation details}

-Following VIBE~\cite{kocabas2020vibe}, we set the length of the input sequence $T$ and the input video frame rate to 16 and 25-30 frames per second, respectively, and initialize the backbone and regressor with the pre-trained SPIN~\cite{kolotouros2019learning}.
+Following VIBE~\cite{kocabas2020vibe}, we set the length of the input sequence $T$ to 16 and the input video frame rate to 25-30 frames per second and initialize the backbone and regressor with the pretrained SPIN~\cite{kolotouros2019learning}.
 The weights are updated by the Adam optimizer~\cite{kingma2014adam} with a mini-batch size of 32.
 The human body region is cropped using a groundtruth box in both of training and testing stages following previous works~\cite{kanazawa2018end,kolotouros2019convolutional,kolotouros2019learning,kocabas2020vibe}.
 The cropped image is resized to 224$\times$224.
 Inspired by Sarandi~\etal~\cite{sarandi2018robust}, we occlude the cropped image with various objects for data augmentation.
+The occlusion augmentation reduces both pose and acceleration errors approximately by 1$mm$.
 Following~\cite{kocabas2020vibe,kanazawa2019learning}, we precompute the static features from the cropped images by ResNet~\cite{he2016deep} to save training time and memory.
 All the 3D rotations of $\theta$ are initially predicted in the 6D rotational representation of Zhou~\etal~\cite{zhou2019continuity}, and converted to the 3D axis-angle rotations.
 The initial learning rate is set to $5^{-5}$ and reduced by a factor of 10, when the 3D pose accuracy does not improve after every 5 epochs.
 We train the network for 30 epochs with one NVIDIA RTX 2080Ti GPU.
 PyTorch~\cite{paszke2017automatic} is used for code implementation.